The AR-15 is one of the most popular guns in America and there’s no question why.

 The Elftmann ELF Match Trigger has an adjustable trigger weight that can be set between 2.75 and 4 lbs. and is available with either a curved or straight trigger shoe.

-While of course everyone’s wants and needs are different, all these drop-in AR-15 triggers are great options for both upgrading an existing rifle and building a rifle from scratch, whether you’re a casual shooter or a competition shooter.
+All of these drop-in AR-15 triggers are great options for upgrading an existing rifle and building a rifle from scratch, whether you’re a casual shooter or a competition shooter.